 Go For A Massage

-If you just had a long day hanging out with honey bees or visiting landmines collection or even eat tarantula, surely you deserve a nice massage.
+If you just had a long day hanging out with honey bees or visiting the landmines collection or even eating tarantula, surely you deserve a nice massage.

 Okay, massage is not a crazy thing to do in the city but won’t it will be great after you discovered the above unusual things to do?
 A visit to Asia is not complete without going for a nice massage.

-You can found plenty of cheap massages in Siem Reap.
+You can find plenty of cheap massages in Siem Reap.
 After the massage, perhaps you can have a nice treat of some good pizza or a couple of drinks.

 See Angkor Centre For Conservation of Biodiversity